 Systems and methods are disclosed for using an additive context model for entity disambiguation.
 An example method may include receiving a span of text from a document and a phrase vector for the span.
-The phrase vector may have a quantity of features and represent a context for the span.
-The method also includes determining a quantity of candidate entities from a knowledge base that have been referred to by the span.
-For each of the quantity of candidate entities, the method may include determining a support score for the candidate entity for each feature in the phrase vector, combining the support scores additively, and computing a probability that the span resolves to the candidate entity given the context.
+The phrase vector may have several features and represent a context for the span.
+The method also includes determining the number of candidate entities from a knowledge base that has been referred to by the span.
+For each of the number of candidate entities, the method may include determining a support score for the candidate entity for each feature in the phrase vector, combining the support scores additively, and computing a probability that the span resolves to the candidate entity given the context.
 The method may also include resolving the span to a candidate entity with a highest probability.

 When I saw all of the papers referred to in this patent, I wanted to read them all, and share links to them These are papers selected by leaders in the search industry, and having links to them provides a way to dig into some of the latest research on entity resolution.
 I will be going through these in the weeks to come.
 I look at it as an opportunity to learn from some of the best sources available.
 If anything stands out about any of these papers, I would like to hear your thoughts about them.

 Chu, et al, “Map-Reduce for Machine Learning on Multicore“, In NIPS, 2006, pp. 281-288. cited by applicant .

 Friedman, et al, “Additive Logistic Regression: A Statistical View of Boosting”, Special Invited Paper, The Annals of Statistics, vol. 28, No. 2, 2000, pp. 337-407. cited by the applicant.